Lab Guide: Creating a Collection with the VS Code Extension

 Lab guide: Hands-on tasks

-In this exercise you will learn how to create, test, and deploy an Ansible collection using the ansible-creator tool through the Ansible extension for VS Code.
+In this section you will learn how to create, test, and deploy an Ansible collection using the ansible-creator tool through the Ansible extension for VS Code.

 For this lab, all necessary tools and dependencies are pre-installed and configured for you.